 Curriculum development and revisions, recruitment of volunteers, special events, scholarships, and other student-focused initiatives are just some of the areas that will improve immensely with your generosity.

 So what can you do to help?
 Take your pick!

-As a nonprofit, we count on financial support from the business community, private and community foundations, special events and individuals.
+All of our programs are provided at no cost to schools.
+We count on financial support from the business community, private and community foundations, special events and individuals.
 All money raised is utilized locally to provide programs to Metro Denver, Northern Colorado and Southern Wyoming students.
-Through our dedicated volunteers, we provide our programs to students at no charge.
-And every year, we receive more requests than we’re able to fulfill.
+Every year, we receive more requests for JA volunteers than we are able to fulfill.